 We have three exams.
 Two of them are midterm exams that cover some of the class material.
 The final exam will be comprehensive, covering the entire semester.
 All exams will be given during class meeting times, and all via an exam posted to the Canvas site.
 You may use class notes and materials during the exam.
 You will not be asked to use R to compute anything during the exam, but you will be asked to use R output that has been provided.
 You will also be asked to write short answers and compute things using an ordinary calculator.

-You must work entirely alone on the exam, with no help from any other person.
-You must take the exam using a computer that has a working camera that is turned on throughout the exam.
+You must work entirely alone on the exams, with no help from any other person.
+You must take the exams using a computer that has a working camera that is turned on throughout the exam.

-What you need to do to be successful
+What you should do to be successful

 - 1. You're expected to attend all class meetings.
 Please be part of the class community by (1) having your camera on throughout the class; and (2) feeling free to ask questions. - 2.
 Read posted class materials and textbook reading assignments between class meetings, and compare them to notes from class meetings.
 Do this every week, as the class proceeds. - 3.
 Do assignments early enough to be able to seek help as required through office hours. - 4.
+Visit office hours occasionally just to discuss class material. - 5.
 Log in to the class canvas page at least twice per week.